 Equity investments include common stocks that are listed on an exchange and investments in commingled funds that invest primarily in publicly traded equities.
 Equity investments are diversified across U.S. and non-U.S. stocks and divided by investment style and market capitalization.
 Fixed income securities held include U.S. treasury securities and investments in commingled funds that invest in a diversified blend of longer duration fixed income securities; the custom completion strategy uses U.S. treasury securities and interest rate futures (or similar instruments) to align more closely with the target hedge ratio across maturities.
 Diversifying investments, including private equity, hedge funds, listed real estate, emerging market debt, high yield bonds, and global listed infrastructure, are used judiciously to enhance long-term returns while improving portfolio diversification.
-Private equity or non-public debt positions.
+Private equity assets consist primarily of investments in limited partnerships that invest in individual companies in the form of non-public equity or non-public debt positions.
 Direct or co-investment in non-public stock by the plan is prohibited.
 The plan's private equity investments are limited to 2% of the total limited partnership and the maximum allowable loss cannot exceed the commitment amount.
-The plan holds two investments in hedge funds, which invest, either directly or indirectly, in diversified portfolios of funds or other pooled investment vehicles.
+The plan holds two investments in hedge funds of funds, which invest, either directly or indirectly, in diversified portfolios of funds or other pooled investment vehicles.